 Usage distribution naturally reflects availability of installed capacity; however the level of multidisciplinary support varies considerably across the infrastructures.
 NGI_IT is the infrastructure with the largest absolute amount of resources used by non-HEP communities (more than 128 Million hours used).
 HEP usage is dominant in large resource infrastructures, while support of other disciplines dominates in Latin America and several countries in Eastern Europe, where in some cases it equals to 100% of the entire amount of used resources.

-Despite of the large number of registered VOs, the number of “active” ones is a significantly smaller fraction.
+Despite the large number of registered VOs, the number of “active” ones is a significantly smaller fraction.
 At the end of PQ7, 56 active VOs were reported by the Accounting Portal, of which 8 featuring low activity, 23 medium and 25 high.
 A short-term increase in the number of active VOs was observed starting in October 2009.
 This increase, terminated in April 2010, was followed by a progressive decrease that affected the Low Activity category, which presumably includes new user communities in their initial pilot activities.
 In order to address this problem, the long-term EGI strategy aims at extending the current user base by facilitating the deployment of heterogeneous application platforms and by embracing cloud provisioning models.

 Availability/Reliability averaged per quarter across the whole infrastructure have been both steadily increasing from 2008 by approximately 1% per year, moving from 91.9%/93.3% during May 2009 - April 2010 (last year of EGEE-III), to 94.50%/95.42% during May 2011 – March 2012 (second year of EGI-InSPIRE).
 Several NGIs already integrated in PY1, were affected by periodic performance instability because of lack of expertise in technical services deployed.
 A support action was kicked off in PQ6 in collaboration with the Greek JRU to technically support those infrastructures.